Road Safety Manual

 Lower speed in urban areas is also critical to improving road safety.
 Speed limits must be adapted to the prevailing traffic situation and to groups of different road users often using the same space.
 Complementary infrastructure measures such as speed humps and small roundabouts at key locations can help to ensure that speeds are controlled effectively to ensure that vulnerable road users are not exposed to impact speeds above 30km/h.

-On higher-order urban arterial or distributor roads the function and use can be prioritised around achieving high traffic flows on road sections, whilst managing exchange at intersections or dedicated mid-block afacilities.
+On higher-order urban arterial or distributor roads the function and use can be prioritised around achieving high traffic flows on road sections, whilst managing exchange at intersections or dedicated mid-block facilities.
 On these roads, vehicles can drive somewhat faster and tend to travel longer distances.
 Speed management on these roads should be supported by camera based (fixed or flexible) speed limit enforcement on corridors and at traffic lights.
-Pedestrians and cyclists can cross at intersections or dedicated mid-block facilities with appropraite localised speed management in place.
-Ultimately, the aim is to reduce exposure to high-speed motor vehicles, partilularly at conflict points.
+Pedestrians and cyclists can cross at intersections or dedicated mid-block facilities with appropriate localised speed management in place.
+Ultimately, the aim is to reduce exposure to high-speed motor vehicles, particularly at conflict points.

 CASE STUDY - Finland: Safety Impacts of lowering speed limits in urban areas

-The following four case studies from New Zealand, Mexico, Paraguay and Slovania show how each country is improving road safety.
+The following four case studies from New Zealand, Mexico, Paraguay and Slovenia show how each country is improving road safety.
 New Zealand uses a safe systems approach with Mexico, Paraguay and Slovenia using the iRAP to assess the risk on the road network to allow for safety plan and programme development.

 Speed management is at the centre of developing a safe road system.
 Where infrastructure safety cannot be improved in the foreseeable future and a road has a high crash risk, then reviews of speed limits, supported by appropriate and competent enforcement to support compliance, are a critically important option.
 Support through targeted infrastructure measures to achieve lower speeds should be considered.